|

 The Oklahoma City aftermath.

-will see in the investigation of TWA Flight 800, the Clinton Justice
+bombing, as we will see in the investigation of TWA Flight 800, the Clinton

-department's most dazzling sleight of hand was to make the eyewitnesses
+Justice department's most dazzling sleight of hand was to make the

-disappear.
-The FBI refused to even look at the material Oklahoma City
+eyewitnesses disappear.
+The FBI refused to even look at the material

 Oklahoma City Bombing: Startling